Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

 where

 Note that $W_{cycle}> 0$ if and only if $f_{b} > f_{a}$.

 Although the effects we are interested in only occur for coupled spins ($J >0)$, it is useful to review what happens when $J=0$ \cite{Geva92, Kieu04, Quan07}.
-In this case, the function $f(h,J,T)$ reduces to $\sinh(2h/T)/(1+\cosh(2h/T))$, which increases monotonically with $h/T$, so $f_{b} > f_{a} \iff T_a > r T_{b}$.
+In this case $f(h,J,T)$ reduces to $\sinh(2h/T)/(1+\cosh(2h/T))$, which increases monotonically with $h/T$, so $f_{b} > f_{a} \iff T_a > r T_{b}$.
 The same condition also implies $Q_{a} >0 , Q_{b} <0$.
-Thus, the cycle operates as a heat engine only if it is performed anti-clockwise on an entropy-field ($S-h$) diagram (Fig.~\ref{Fig-Cycle}(a)) \footnote{Note this is reversed from the usual \emph{clockwise} representation of an ideal gas heat engine cycle on a $P-V$ or $S-V$ diagram.
+Thus, the cycle operates as a heat engine only if it is performed anti-clockwise on an entropy-field diagram (Fig.~\ref{Fig-Cycle}(a)) \footnote{Note this is reversed from the usual \emph{clockwise} representation of an ideal gas heat engine cycle on a $P-V$ or $S-V$ diagram.
 The physical reason is simple: as $h$ increases adiabatically, so does the gap between the ground and excited states of each spin, which shift equally in opposite directions.
 This leads to a net loss of energy since the ground state has larger population.
 However, it takes a higher temperature to maintain the same populations across a wider gap.
-Thus, as $h$ and $T$ \emph{increase}, work $W_{b \rightarrow a}$ is \emph{extracted} from the system, and vice-versa (see Eq. (\ref{eq:work1}))}.
-Its efficiency is $\eta_0 = 1 - \frac{1}{r}$, as expected.
-Since $T_{a} > r T_{b}$, clearly $\eta_0 < 1-\frac{T_{b}}{T_{a}} \equiv \eta_{Carnot}$.
+Thus, noting also Eq. (\ref{eq:work1}), work $W_{b \rightarrow a}$ is \emph{extracted} from the system as $h$ and $T$ \emph{increase}, and vice-versa}.